College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > German (MA) > Degree Requirements

 The curriculum of the MA in German consists of twelve courses (48 quarter credit hours), divided into two parts:

-The core curriculum consists of the following four courses:
+The core curriculum consists of the following three courses:

 In addition, all 300-level courses in the respective languages are offered simultaneously as 400-level electives to complete the MA program.
 The 400-level courses have additional requirements.